trungngotdt/XFPowerControl/README.md

 # XFPowerControl

-install app
+Install app

-got to Home Screen > System Settings > Accessibility > Accessibility Services > PowerControl > Change from Off to On Use it
+Go to Home Screen > System Settings > Accessibility > Accessibility Services > PowerControl > Change from Off to On

+Use it